 So, does that mean you should start giving cow’s milk at six months when you introduce other foods?

-Not quite!
 It’s only around the 12-month mark when your baby is ready to tackle drinking other kinds of milk.

 Before this, cow’s milk is not a good idea.